KovalchukDanil0/CompareText/README.md

 # Text Compare chrome extenion

-This extension allow you to compare / diff text just in your browser!
+This extension allows you to compare / diff text just in your browser!